gardener/gardener/docs/concepts/operator.md

 Refer to the [Topology-Aware Traffic Routing documentation](../operations/topology_aware_routing.md) as this document contains the documentation for the topology-aware routing setting for the garden runtime cluster.

-## Credentials Rotation

-The credentials rotation works in the same way as it does for `Shoot` resources, i.e. there are `gardener.cloud/operation` annotation values for starting or completing the rotation procedures.

-For certificate authorities, `gardener-operator` generates one which is automatically rotated roughly each month (`ca-garden-runtime`) and several CAs which are **NOT** automatically rotated but only on demand.

-**🚨 Hence, it is the responsibility of the (human) operator to regularly perform the credentials rotation.**

-Please refer to [this document](../usage/shoot_credentials_rotation.md#gardener-provided-credentials) for more details.
-As of today, `gardener-operator` only creates the following types of credentials (i.e., some sections of the document don't apply for `Garden`s and can be ignored):

-- certificate authorities (and related server and client certificates)
-- ETCD encryption key
-- observability password For Plutono
-- `ServiceAccount` token signing key

-⚠️ Rotation of static `ServiceAccount` secrets is not supported since the `kube-controller-manager` does not enable the `serviceaccount-token` controller.

 ## Controllers

 As of today, the `gardener-operator` only has two controllers which are now described in more detail.